swiftops/junit_result_aggregation/README.md

         }
 ```

-# 2. insertintomnogo :
+###  2. insertintomnogo :
-* This service gets triggered from each developers machine when they commit anything on git as part of On commit pipeline.
+* This service gets triggered from each developers machine when they commit anything on git as part of on-commit pipeline.
-* As the junit stage is completed,its result in xml form is passed onto this service http://<MACHINE-IP>/junitparserservice/insertintomnogo which in turns gets the devloper's commit id details from gitserver & job details from jenkins and then
-insert it into mongo DB
+* When junit stage is completed,its result in xml form is passed onto this service http://<MACHINE-IP>/junitparserservice/insertintomnogo which in turns gets the devloper's commit id details from gitserver & job details from jenkins and finally insert it into mongo DB
 ```
 An instance will be created in Mongo DB in the below format :
         { "_id":"1234567",